 Table of Contents

-In the span of 18 months, the pandemic has created a seismic shift in our work environments and with it, the concept of the hybrid workplace.
+In the span of 18 months, the COVID-19 pandemic created a seismic shift in our work environments and with it, the concept of the hybrid workplace.
 Before the pandemic, only 6% of employed Americans worked primarily from home, according to a briefing by the National Council on Compensation Insurance (NCCI).
 According to Global Workplace Analytics, “69% of U.S. employees worked remotely at the peak of the pandemic.”
 This shift is an impressive display of employer agility.
 It also gave an indication as to what many employees want for their future office environment.

 According to SHRM, “over half (52 percent) of 1,000 U.S. workers would choose to permanently work from home on a full-time basis if given the option.”
 Again, employers are responding.
 With the development of the Delta and Omicron variants complicating many initial return-to-office plans, the hybrid work environment is becoming a clear path to helping many employees achieve an optimum work-life balance.
 Is a hybrid workplace right for your business?
 This article will explain what is a hybrid workspace, some of the potential pros and cons of a hybrid workplace, and how to incorporate one for a workspace that is prepared for the future.